kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_02_female_garden.md

 Your garden is unique.
 And that's perfectly fine.

----

-### New Words You'll Know
+## New Words You'll Know

-**Vulva** — The whole outside area you can see (lips, hood, openings).
+**Vulva**: The whole outside area you can see (lips, hood, openings).

-**Vagina** — Only the inside tunnel/passage.
+**Vagina**: Only the inside tunnel/passage.

-**Labia** — The "lips" (outer and inner folds of skin).
+**Labia**: The "lips" (outer and inner folds of skin).

-**Urethra** — The tiny hole where urine comes out.
+**Urethra**: The tiny hole where urine comes out.

-**Clitoral Hood** — The small fold of skin covering the clitoris.
+**Clitoral Hood**: The small fold of skin covering the clitoris.

----

-### A Quick Quiz for Yourself

-Close your eyes and point (in your imagination) to:
-1. Where does pee come out?
-2. Where do periods come out?
-3. What protects the "magic button"?

-If you got all three — congratulations!
-You know more than most!

----

-### Something to Think About
+## Something to Think About

 Have you ever looked at your own body with a mirror?
 Many women never have.
 It feels "wrong" or "shameful."
 But how can you understand something you've never seen?

-*If you feel comfortable, try looking gently.
+If you feel comfortable, try looking gently.
 You're not doing anything wrong.
-You're just learning your own geography.*
+You're just learning your own geography.

----

-### Coming Up Next...
+## Coming Up Next

 Now that you know the map of your garden, let's talk about what happens inside.

-Ever wondered *exactly* how babies are made?
-And why sex isn't *only* for making babies?
+Ever wondered exactly how babies are made?
+And why sex isn't only for making babies?
 Chapter 3 will explain the "Baby Maker" — and reveal a secret that most married couples don't fully understand.
 Get ready to look at intimacy in a whole new way. 🍼✨

----

 ## Quiz